Shubham-Kumar-2000/protocol-registry/README.md

 In MacOS if you don't launch the terminal it will run your command without logging in.
 But we still go head and log you in using your default system `SHELL` i.e. `zsh` or `bash`.
 Also we preserve the current `PATH` while protocol execution.

 But still in some cases `PATH` added after the the registration may not work.
-Thus make sure all your comands are working before registering the protocol or use their absolute path.
+Thus make sure all your commands are working before registering the protocol or use their absolute path.

 ## Contributors: